Skip to content

 Nothing works or too many different errors

-Once some issue is isolated, please let us know about it.
-If you also create a repository where the issue can be easily reproduced, we’ll most likely fix it and publish the fix within 24 hours of the issue report.
+Whether it’s a configuration issue or a Wallaby.js problem, please let us know about it, we’re happy to investigate and help!
+If you can also create a repository that reproduces the issue, we’ll most likely fix it and provide the solution within 24 hours of your report.

 If your tests run fine in in other test runner, but you are having some issues when running them in wallaby.js, try setting the workers count to 1.
 If it starts working after the change, it most likely means that your tests depend on each other in some way.
 For example, one of your test suites that is running first sets some state, and test suites running later depend on it.
 You may keep the worker number set to 1 to avoid the issue, but we recommend making your test files isolated, so that wallaby.js can run them in parallel even faster.
 For node.js tests you may also try using workers.restart setting and setting it to true.